-If natural links are what is described above, in which category do all other links belong?
+If natural links are what are described above, in which category do all other links belong?

 They come under the category of artificial links and, using these techniques the possibility of a manual or algorithmic penalty being levied by Google increases.

 Is guest blogging a valid way to build links?

 Guest posting can be a legitimate means for returning links to your site if you do not do this solely for links and do not overdo it.
 Guest posting You are welcome to read these two articles and get a full understanding of how you accept your blog’s guest posts and why you post to other blogs.